Best fish and chips in Vancouver to try at least once

 Pajo’s

 Pajo’s Steveston Wharf location has been around for 36 years, so you know they’re experts when it comes to fish and chips.
-This brand has three locations (not counting YVR Airport) in the Lower Mainland, where you can head to get Pacific Wild Cod and Halibut served up in its signature tempura-style batter.
+This brand has two locations (not counting YVR Airport) in the Lower Mainland, where you can head to get Pacific Wild Cod and Halibut served up in its signature tempura-style batter.

 Address: 12351 3rd Avenue, Richmond